bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 receiver, which then makes a POST request to `/register` with the registration key and PIN in the body of the request.

-Note that the previously issued authentication token for unpaired tagging is included in the header of the request.
+Note that the previously issued authentication token for receiver tagging is included in the header of the request.
 This allows the server to migrate tags from an unpaired receiver to the user's account.